tyntec/api-collection/chat-api/v2/README.md

 With this release you can toggle if an url in a text messages has a preview rendered.
 The property to control this behavior is called ``urlPreviewDisplayed`` and is of type ``boolean``.
 It defaults to ``false``.

+#### Failure details on MessageStatus events

+The MessageStatus is extended with ``details`` property.
+This property provides information about ``code`` and ``message`` in case of an errornous situation which lead to a failure.

+#### Additional MessageStatus events

+Additional MessageStatus events are defined

+- MessageStatus::accepted - send out after we have accepted your message
+- MessageStatus::channelFailed - send out after a failure occur on the delivery channel. contains the specific information about the error in the property ``details``

 ### Deprecations

 #### content type ``url``